MGSimard/vertexdb/README.md

 - [x] Show standing reports in reports card under
 - [ ] CREATE MODAL.
 - [ ] AFTER MODAL, ALLOW REASON DROPDOWN ON REPORTS
-- [ ] Edit initialRss to only include null createdAt
+- [ ] Edit initialRss to only include null deletedAt
-- [ ] Edit voting to only allow voting on null createdAt
+- [ ] Edit voting to only allow voting on null deletedAt
 - [ ] You can't delete submissions if reports reference them with foreign key (rssId)
 - [ ] Think about potentially soft-deleting, or moving entries into a deleted table and updating foreign key?
 - [ ] Style pending report items